Lair (video game): Soundtrack

+John Debney composed the game's score.

 John Debney was hired to write the soundtrack for Lair with Kevin Kaska composing the additional music.
 Debney has had experience writing music for epics, but Lair is his first video game soundtrack.
 The score was performed with a 90-piece orchestra at Abbey Road Studios in London.
 Lairs soundtrack received critical acclaim, with some calling it "one of the strongest of video game scores."
 A review on Tracksounds gave the soundtrack a score of 10/10, the highest possible score.
 ScoreNotes.com also reviewed the soundtrack and gave it a full score.
 Several critics also compared the tracks to some of the works in Star Wars: Episode I – The Phantom Menace by John Williams.
 Debney stated that he was interested in writing music for a video game after seeing the work in Medal of Honor by Michael Giacchino.
 The score was released as a limited edition 2 CD-set on April 8, 2014 by La-La Land Records.